t-kalinowski/yasp/README.md

 ```

 ### `sentence`
-`paste` with some additional string cleaning around `.`, `,`, and whitespace
-appropriate for a prose sentence.
+`paste` with some additional string cleaning appropriate for prose sentences.
 ``` r
 (x <- paste(
   "The", c("first", "second"), "letter is", letters[1:2], ".",